LiamEdwards931/animania/README.md

     - Couldn't upload a banner for attack on titan this was due to two seperate values of Attack on Titan being available in series choices representing two different values

+    - Sizes were being delete when updating quantities in the shopping bag, fixed by adding a name to the size hidden input form in basket.html

+    - search bar was disappearing from base.html on click, made the search function only available in all products as it seemed more logical for it to live in there

 ## Credits